 If you enter into a transaction with a buyer that is located in the European Union, you are subject to comply with the EU Directive on Consumer Rights.

 For an EU buyer wishing to resolve a dispute with an EU seller: we believe our case system is the most effective and speediest means of resolving disputes between buyers and sellers.
-However, if you don't want to use our case system, you have the option of using the EU Online Dispute Resolution platform instead, which you can find here.
+However, if you don't want to use our case system, you have the option of using the EU Online Dispute Resolution platform.